Science, Art, Litt, Science based Art & Science Communication

 Fear of vaccination is one example of difficulties that arise when modern healthcare meets customs, beliefs, experiences and traditions — and it is not limited to the developing world, as the case of the MMR vaccine and fear of autism has shown.

 The anti-vaccine movement has been going strong since a prestigious British medical journal, the Lancet, published a study in 1998 linking a common vaccine to autism.
+This is based on extremely limited, cherry-picked and fraudulent data and therefore is pseudo-science.
 The journal later retracted the study (6), which was thoroughly discredited.

 People get most of the information from the net these days.
 And most of it comes in the bracket "misinformation".
 It’s become very difficult, especially because of how sophisticated anti-vaccination Web sites have become, to distinguish between the global scientific consensus of experts and these sites that, for a number of reasons, question that expertise, recast it as a conspiracy with Big Pharma or say this is about freedom versus the state.